-A. Preferred First Name: A preferred first name is defined as an alternative to the individual’s legal name as designated by the individual in university systems.
+A preferred first name is defined as an alternative to the individual’s legal name as designated by the individual in university systems.
 This is a name the individual prefers to be used within the IUP community.
-These

 Preferred first names will be used in the following systems and records, a sample of which is listed below, but not limited to the following:

-B. Legal Name: A person’s legal name is the name used for official government documents, such as licenses, passports, and tax forms.
-Also commonly known as given name, this is the name that is officially recorded in university systems and documents.
+A person’s legal name is the name used for official government documents, such as licenses, passports, and tax forms.
+Also commonly known as given name, this is the name that is officially recorded in university systems

 Legal names will continue to be used where there is a university business or legal need.
 This includes, but is not limited to, the following: